Bridging Finance

 A bridging loan often carries higher interest rates and fees than a typical home loan, however it is a short-term means to an end rather than a long-term commitment.
 While your outgoings will increase over the period of the loan, the subsequent and ongoing benefits could significantly outweigh this initial outlay.

 If bridging finance isn’t right for you, there are a number of alternative solutions to consider.
-One possibility would be to take out a mortgage top-up to fund the purchase of your new home.
-Talking to a qualified mortgage adviser is great way to find out what lending options are available to you, and which would best meet your financial requirements.
+One possibility would be to take out a mortgage top-up/equity release to fund the purchase of your new home.
+Talking to a qualified Mortgage Adviser is great way to find out what lending options are available to you, and which would best meet your financial requirements.